microsoft/RecAI/RecLM-cgen/README.md

 ### Intermediate dataset format

-To use this repo, you'll need an intermediate dataset comprising at least three files located in `data_path`: `category.jsonl`, `meta.pickle`, and `sequential.jsonl`.
+To use this repo, you'll need an intermediate dataset comprising at least three files located in data_path: `category.jsonl`, `metas.jsonl`, and `sequential.jsonl`.
+You can prepare your own dataset in this format to train the model.

 **A volunteer has prepared a copy of data for reproducing the experiments.
 You can download it from [Google Drive link](https://drive.google.com/file/d/1jZMa0Sx-zVccCpkep5KiY6VXoOdl6PCl/view?usp=drive_link), and place each file of it in the respective path.
 Thanks [Luuuk12321](https://github.com/Luuuk12321)!**